highwingio/airfoil/README.md

 ```

 ### Datadog
-Add the `airfoil-datadog' gem to your Gemfile.
+Add the `airfoil-datadog` gem to your Gemfile.
 This provides a single middleware:

 - `Datadog` - wire up the Datadog Lambda SDK and report traces to it
 ```ruby